Dmazeio/dmazeio.github.io/create_article.md

   - [Entity References](#entity-references)
   - [Other properties](#other-properties)

-## Get UXRisk IDs
+## Get Dmaze IDs

 ```csharp
 var idResult = await _client.GetFromJsonAsync<ApiResult<IdResult>>($"{_baseUrl}/id", _opt);
 var ids = new Queue<string>(idResult.Results.First().Ids);
 ```

-First we get valid UXRisk IDs - these look like GUIDs, but should be treated as simple strings, the format can change without any further notice.
+First we get valid Dmaze IDs - these look like GUIDs, but should be treated as simple strings, the format can change without any further notice.
 By default the API will serve 20 Ids in a simple request.

 ## Get templates
 ```csharp